-The FR and VR mix is balanced to ensure that the fixed component provides sufficient remuneration to take into account the possibility of paying no VR.
+The remuneration mix is balanced to ensure that the fixed component provides sufficient remuneration to take into account the possibility of paying no VR.
 VR is set to be sufficiently meaningful to drive individual performance without encouraging inappropriate risk-taking or conduct.
-The reward mix is based on market information and practices.
-In any year, actual reward will vary, given the overlay of business performance and individual performance on VR outcomes.
-In the UK, actual VR does not exceed 100% of FR for the relevant period.
+The remuneration mix is based on market information and practices.
+In any year, actual remuneration will vary, given the overlay of business performance and individual performance on VR outcomes.